algorithmiaio/dev-center/_pages/event-flows/amazon-sqs.md

 ### Exploring the CloudFormation template and required AWS permissions

-In this section we'll walk through the key components of the `client-aws-cloudformation-template.yaml` file, which is used by AWS CloudFormation to create the resource stack that supports Algorithmia Event Flows.
+In this section we'll walk through the key components of the `client-aws-cloudformation-template.yaml` file, which is used by AWS CloudFormation to create the stack of resources that support Algorithmia Event Flows.

 #### Required permissions